jimfinnis/jcf12/content/teaching/CS123/landing/index.md

   preview_only: true
 ---

-This page contains information my CS12320 tutorial groups may find useful.
+This page contains useful resources for CS12320 students.

 {{< category_list cs123 >}}